mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 # Lab 1: Build Your DC/OS Cluster

-In this lab you will install and configure 7 AWS instances as your DC/OS cluster.
+In this lab you will configure 7 AWS instances as your DC/OS cluster.
 Installing and configuring the DC/OS Cluster will be a 3 step process:

-1. Add the server's private IPadresses to the playbooks.
+1. Add the server's private IP Adresses to the playbooks.
 2. Run Ansible.
 3. Install the DC/OS CLI on the bootstrap node.

 Finally, if you have extra time you can explore the DC/OS UI, try out the DC/OS CLI, and installing a couple of Catalog packages.

 For this lab you will need your server assigments and ssh password or pem file.
-The server assignments will include both the private and public IPAdresses of all 7 nodes.
+The server assignments will include both the private and public IP Adresses of all 7 nodes.

 ## Use Ansible to Install DC/OS